 1940 Patrick Stewart is born in England.
 A Shakespearean-trained actor, Stewart's Broadway appearances include a solo adaptation of A Christmas Carol, William Shakespeare's The Tempest and Macbeth, Arthur Miller's The Ride Down Mt.
 Morgan, and Samuel Beckett's Waiting for Godot.
 Stewart is known to television and film audiences around the world as Captain Picard from the popular 1990s television series Star Trek: The Next Generation and several Star Trek films.

 1977 A massive power failure blacks out New York City around 9:30 PM, halting the second acts of many Broadway shows.
-Power is restored the following morning, neighborhood by neighborhood, but that is not be enough to save the July 14 evening attendance numbers from decreasing so sharply, many brokers sell tickets for that night at face value.
+Power is restored the following morning, neighborhood by neighborhood, but that is not be enough to save the July 14 evening attendance numbers from decreasing so sharply that many brokers sell tickets for that night at face value.

 1999 Scottish playwright Sharman Macdonald's The Brave begins performances at Off-Broadway's Atlantic Theater.
 The play is about a Scottish housewife who, on a trip to North Africa to reunite with her estranged sister, kills a Muslim man who attempted to rape her.
 The production is helmed by Dave Mowers.

 2000 Cousins Robbie and Steve Fox premiere their new musical The Gift at the Tiffany Theatre in Hollywood.
 The show, about five thirty-something guys who face their own mortality when an exotic dancer at a bachelor party brings an unexpected gift, is directed by Andy Fickman.
 The cast features Alicia Witt, Robert Torti, James Barbour, and Burke Moses.

 2010 Jeff Goldblum and Mercedes Ruehl open in a West End production of Neil Simon's The Prisoner of Second Avenue at the Vaudeville Theatre.
 Directed by Terry Johnson, the black comedy depicts a New York couple enduring the trials and tribulations of city life.

 2011 The hippies from the national tour of Hair turn their psychedelic bus around for a special engagement on Broadway at the St. James Theatre.
-The ten-week run is a summer stop on the musical's U.S. tour, which launched in the fall of 2010.
+The 10-week run is a summer stop on the musical's U.S. tour, which launched in the fall of 2010.